 Using your FTP client, upload both installer.php file and your archive .zip file to the root directory of your website.
 This is usually

-If you’re not sure, just ask your web hosting company.
+/username/public_html/ folder.
+Again, if you are not sure, then ask your web hosting company.

 Make sure that your root directory is completely empty.
+Some web hosting companies automatically install WordPress when you sign up.
 If you have WordPress installed in your root directory, then you need to delete WordPress first.

 Step 4: Change The Hosts File to Prevent Downtime